 They probably don’t call them daycare groups or kindergartens, but that’s essentially what they are.

 Mothers band together, taking turns to look after the youngsters.
 One mother will look over the daycare group, while the others are out feeding and foraging.

 However, the maternal bond remains strong, particularly between mother and daughter.
-Giraffe will regularly return to their mother and travel with her for a few days or weeks.
+Giraffes will regularly return to their mother and travel with her for a few days or weeks.

 Males reach sexual maturity by six years old but it’s unlikely they will get a chance to mate until they are well into their teens.

-Female giraffe are ready when they are just four years old.
-Just imagine, you’ve only been in the world for 48 months and now you spend 15 months developing a new life!
+Let that sink in, you’ve only been in the world for 48 months and now you spend 15 months developing a new life.

 There has been a 40% decline in the global giraffe population over the last 30 years.
 Due to this, giraffes are now vulnerable and appear on the IUCN list.

 While April the giraffe has helped many people understand a giraffe’s life cycle, she is a captive animal kept behind bars.